vmware/singleton/content/en/docs/overview/singleton-sdk/python-client-introduction.md

 # Introduction
-Several python files are provided as the python client to support accessing to Singleton service, making Singleton users to handle its globalization easily.
+Several python files are provided as the python client to support accessing Singleton service, making Singleton users to handle its globalization easily.

 # Features in Python Client